UNdot33K/ScriptKiddie_AV/README.md

 after finishing file & registry integrity checks, it can call the Windows 'Malware Removal Tool' (MRT) to scan your hard disk, so also it automates some antivirus security of your system.
-I couldn't find exactly what i wanted in similar tools so i've made my own in this perspective which could be helful for a multi layered approach to antivirus security.
+I couldn't find exactly what i wanted in similar tools so i've made my own in this perspective which could be helpful for a multi layered approach to antivirus security.